apache/cordova-docs/docs/en/edge/cordova/compass/parameters/compassHeading.md

 ----------

 - `trueHeading` is only returned when location services are enabled via `navigator.geolocation.watchLocation()`
-- For iOS > 4 devices, heading factors in the device's current orientation, not in reference to its absolute position, for apps that supports that orientation.
+- For iOS 4 devices and above, heading factors in the device's current orientation, not in reference to its absolute position, for apps that supports that orientation.